mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 Carefully designed abstractions are the key to writing usable and extensible code.
 Abstraction is the process of managing complexity by only exposing the essential features of an object/system and hiding the lower-level implementation details.

-It is a common misconception that the purpose of abstraction is to remove repetition.
+It is a common misconception that the primary purpose of abstraction is to remove repetition.
 Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
 Good abstractions provide interfaces that reduce coupling...

+Coupling is a measure of the degree of dependency between software modules.
+Stated another way, coupling is a measure of the amount of work required to modify a module.
+Strong coupling implies that changes in one module are likely to necessitate extensive modifications in connected modules.

 The `Individual` class effectively demonstrates the principle of abstraction. ...by providing a consistent interface between the problem domain and the optimiser, enabling the same optimisation logic to be applied across a wide range of problems with minimal changes.